brice-v/brice-v.github.io/README.md

 I love to tinker and play with computers, especially single board computers.
 Recently i've gotten a Raspberry Pi and the possibilites of things that can be done with it are endless.
 In addition to that though I've built a plethora of computers and I like to be up to date with the next best thing.
 I really like linux and open source software.
 My personal favorite distro is Ubuntu for the ease of use.

-I'm very interested in microprocessor architecture and decided for my capstone that I would build my own.
-I hope to learn alot about the core foundations to processor design.
+I'm very interested in microprocessor architecture and decided for my capstone in college that I would build my own.
+I learned alot about the core foundations of processor design.
 Heres a [link to a instruction set simulator](https://brice-v.github.io/projects#instruction-set-simulator) I built for it!
+More recently however I've been looking into the architecture of more complex CPUs such as x86/OpenSparc and more.
+The architecture I like the most right now though, is RISC-V because of its open implementation and easy extensibility.
+I think this is where the future should head for processor design.

 I also like to code!
 Python has by far become my favorite language becuase of its versatility but I've also coded in Java, Matlab, C/C++, SQL, and Adobe Coldfusion.